HorizonRobotics/alf/docs/notes/knowledge_base.rst

 It is a useful abstraction to organize all kinds of data processing.
 For example, ``ObservationNormalizer`` normalizes input data to be zero mean and one std.

+However, it is important to note that when combining multiple data transformers into a ``SequentialDataTransformer``, certain rules on the order must be
+followed:

+1. If ``UntransformedTimeStep`` is used to save a reference to the original ``TimeStep``, it must be the very first data transformer in the list.
-However, it is important to note that ``HindsightExperienceTransformer``, ``FrameStacker`` or any data transformer that need to access the replay buffer directly for data needs to happen before all other data transformers.
+2. ``HindsightExperienceTransformer``, ``FrameStacker`` or any data transformer that need to access the replay buffer directly for data needs to happen before all other data transformers that are not ``UntransformedTimeStep``.

 The reason is the following: In off policy training, the replay buffer stores raw input w/o being processed by any data transformer.
 If say